rmhorne/mallet_utilities/README.md

 ## Script Parameters:
 1. `malletFileLocation`: The path to your .mallet file.

-2. `bamMalletConfigFileName`: the path to your .json configuration file
+2. `bamMalletConfigFileName`: the path to your .json configuration file.

 3. `numberOfKeys`: the number of Keys to display; this parameter is used in Mallet's `--num-top-words` option.

-4. `directoryLocation`: Where you want the output directory structure placed relative to the invoked script
+4. `directoryLocation`: Where you want the output directory structure placed relative to the invoked script.

 The script fires Mallet's `mallet train-topics` command for each specified `--num-iterations` value for a specified number of different `--optimize-interval` values for a specified number of `--num-topics` values, which are specified in a .json config file.